emissary-ingress/emissary/reference/debugging.md

 ```

-The Envoy Proxy configuration that was generated from the Ambassador configuration is found in corresponding `envoy-X.json` file (where the number matches the `ambassador-config-X` directory number).
+The Envoy Proxy configuration that was generated from the Ambassador Edge Stack configuration is found in corresponding `envoy-X.json` file (where the number matches the `ambassador-config-X` directory number).
 The contents of the Envoy configuration files can be very useful when looking for subtle mapping issues or bugs.

 ```shell
 /ambassador # cat envoy-2.json